 Free apps we recommend that are downloadable for iPhone and Android users:

-Because of their sophistication, mobile users are becoming increasingly aware of phishing text messages.
-If you run a business, it’s crucial to ensure that your customers recognize your SMS marketing campaigns as professional and legitimate before they delete or block your number.
+Mobile users are increasingly aware of spam text messages.
+If you run a business, you must ensure that your customers recognize your SMS marketing campaigns as professional and legitimate before they delete or block your number.

 Texting Base offers streamlined, easy-to-use SMS solutions that you (and your customers) can trust.
 Find out just how much SMS marketing can do for your business by starting your free trial of Texting Base today!